MIT $100K: 3 contests. Join at any stage. Dream big. Create. Win.

 What is MIT $100K

-One competition – three contests – from September to May.
+One competition – three independent contests – from September to May.
 MIT $100K Entrepreneurship Competition brings together students and researchers in the MIT community and outside to act on their talent, ideas and energy to launch tomorrow’s leading firms.
 The competition is run as a series of distinct contests – Pitch, Accelerate, and Launch.
 Each contest focuses on developing specific founding skills and for each contest MIT $100K brings together a network of resources – top venture capitalists, entrepreneurs, media exposure, mentors, educational guidance, networking.
 Finally over $350K in cash and prizes are awarded to help participants through the new venture construction process.

 Pitch is about developing and delivering your business idea to impress investors?
 Think you can deliver it in 60 seconds?
 Practice your 60-second pitch in front of a qualified panel of judges and get immediate feedback on your idea and presentation.